sagardjoshi/Code-Odyssey/CloudKitchen/m1d/java/gradle/README.md

 ---
 ### Logic for Order Movement and Order Discard
 - If ideal shelf for the order is full then following logic is used to adjust this new order
-  - Check if Room Shelf has space.
+  1. Check if Room Shelf has space.
      - true - place the order in Room shelf and return
-    - false - Refer to point 2
+     - false - Refer to point ii
-  - Check for count of hot+cold orders in Room Shelf
+  2. Check for count of hot+cold orders in Room Shelf
-    - true - Count is non-zero refer to point 3
+     - true - Count is non-zero refer to point iii
-    - false - Return
+     - false - Go to Point iv
-  - Get the least fresh cold / hot order compared to current system time in the Room Shelf
+  3. Get the least fresh cold / hot order compared to current system time in the Room Shelf
      - Move the eligible order from Room shelf to respective cold/hot shelf and return.
 Set the action log to MOVE for that order
-    - Get for the least fresh order with respect to current system time
+  4. Get for the least fresh order with respect to current system time
      - Discard the order and set the action log for that order to DISCARD

 ---